 The financial performance of Acadian is dependent on the selling prices of its products.
 The markets for timber are cyclical and are influenced by a variety of factors beyond Acadian's control.
-For example, the market prices for timber can be affected by changes in regional and global demand, supply and economic conditions.
+For example, the market prices for timber can be affected by changes in regional and global demand as well as supply and economic conditions.